MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/join-meeting-mobile.md

 ---
-title: Join a meeting from the Dynamics 365 Remote Assist mobile app
+title: Join a meeting from the Dynamics 365 Remote Assist mobile
 author: amaraanigbo
 description: Learn how to join a meeting from the Dynamics 365 Remote Assist mobile app ms.author: soanigbo